 Not only do they appear the same in their capital layout design, but because the lower italic symbol of "G" (g) looks like the symbol for the scripted number "8" -- and because the crescent "C" symbol originated from the 100 count value (99 months equals almost exactly 8 years), perhaps the value of 100 and the value of 1,000 -- as in "Grand", were confused in some important counting and dating situations.

-So again, by applying these smaller numerical values to the three timeline eras from before the Renaissance, and linking them together, a plausible historical view appears and suggests a much, much smaller timeline of Western History.
+So again, by applying these smaller numerical values to the three timeline eras from before the Renaissance, and linking them together, a plausible historical view appears and suggests a much, much smaller Judaic timeline count of Western History.

 Add to this new and radical interpretation of Western History the recent radiocarbon-14 test discovery in which Christ's burial cloth was scientifically dated to only about seven centuries ago, and some would think that several top universities should begin to study and verify these new historical findings.

-And speaking about the radiocarbon-14 dating process -- which was first established in 1947 A.D. by certain univerisity professors, it is interesting to compare the numerical coiencidence of the half-life value of the carbon element formula of 5,730 +/- 40 years to that of the beginning of the Jewish Calendar in 1947 dated at 5,707 -- where the numerical values are almost the same.
+And speaking about the radiocarbon-14 dating process -- which was first established in 1947 A.D. by certain univerisity professors, it is interesting to compare the numerical coiencidence of the half-life value of the carbon element formula of 5,730 +/- 40 years to that of the beginning of the Judaic Calendar in 1947 dated at 5,707 -- where the numerical values are almost the same.
 This "numerical coiencidence" between the numbers 5,730 and 5,707 in year values could imply that "religious scientist" created the radiocarbon-14 dating process -- which has been the scientific standard of dating and measuring ancient human artifacts for over seven dacades to date.

-If these theories can be verified and better understood, then the true length of human history should be taught in our educational institutions -- instead of the same bloated conventional timeline currently being memorized.
+If these theories can be verified and better understood, then the true length of human history should be taught in our educational institutions -- instead of the same bloated conventional Judaic timeline count currently being memorized.